 Q. Is It Necessary For Candidates To Have A knowledge Of Local Language/Dialect?

-A. It is compulsory for candidates to have a knowledge of local language/dialect as per the rules set by the MHA.
+A. It is compulsory for candidates to have a knowledge of the local language/dialect as per the rules set by the MHA.
 The entire descriptive paper of the IB Security Assistant exam 2021 is based on the knowledge of local language/dialect.
-Candidates need to have an in depth knowledge of the language to be able to clear this round.
+Candidates need to have an in-depth knowledge of the language to be able to clear this round.

 Q. Will The Marks Obtained In Tier 2 Be Taken Into Consideration?